erikhuan/erikhuan.github.io/essays/i-cast-meteor.md

 ## My Meteor

 My personal experience with Meteor has not been frustrating, but challenging nonetheless.
 With Intellij and eslint catching my errors, the only thing making my spellcasting time difficult is performing a task that I have yet to learn.
 Recently my wizard instructor has recommended I learn about his <a href="https://bowfolios.github.io/">bowfolios</a> tutorial.
 The hope is that learning this will help me get better at designing websites.

+## What I like about Meteor

+Meteor is a really powerful spell that makes developing websites relatively easy.
+As a novice mage it was amazing that I could make something modern looking with little training in HTML and Javascript.
+I like that Meteor now makes a client and server file to keep their relavent code separate.
+It's modular way of organizing files means that we can reuse pieces of code when we need it and makes it easy to detect errors.
+However, this also means it is the wizard's responsibility to make sure all the imports and exports are in place, otherwise our Meteor may just end up smoke and flame.
+Overall as someone who has never really developed websites before, using Meteor really gives me confidence that I can make a website of my own as long as I give it some time, effort, and making sure my Javascripts are doing what they are supposed to.